Community Page

 There are lots of reasons why people choose to not own a car.
 Some people do it to reduce their emissions, some to save money, others find driving uncomfortable and dangerous, and others just like the exercise from walking and cycling most places.

-We currently have more than 60 families waitlisted to live in one of our homes - all through word of mouth.
+We currently have more than 160 families waitlisted to live in one of our homes - all through word of mouth and earned media.

 The lifestyle isn't for everyone but it's the way some people want to live, which is great for the environment, making safer streets, creating connected and resilient communities, and many more good reasons.
 So, that's who we're building these homes for.